 Sec.
-28. The treasurer shall pay no money out of the treasury except in the following cases.
-Upon an order or warrant properly drawn and countersigned, which has been first duly authorized by the council and which shall specify the purpose for which it is drawn and the person to whom it is payable, and upon the payment and receipt by him of any such order or warrant, the treasurer shall cancel and file the same, and it shall not be again issued, and he shall keep separate, orders drawn on each particular fund.
-All warrants so cancelled by him, as aforesaid, shall be turned over to the clerk by said treasurer monthly, along with his report hereinafter referred to.
+52. The Treasurer shall pay no money cut of the treasury except in the following cases.
+Upon an order or warrant properly drawn and countersigned, which has been first duly authorized by the Council and which shall specify the purpose for which it is drawn and the person to whom it is payable, and upon the payment and receipt by him of any such order or warrant, the Treasurer shall cancel and file the same, and it shall not be again issued, and he shall keep separate orders drawn on each particular fund.
+All warrants to cancelled by him, as aforesaid, shall be furned over to the Clerk by said Treasurer monthly, along with his report hereinafter referred to.

-In case such warrants were issued for payments of bonds of said city, or interest coupons thereon, then such bonds or coupons shall be cancelled by the Treasurer and returned by him with such warrant to the clerk.
+In case such warrants were is sued forpayments of bonds of said City, or interest coupons thereon, then such bonds or coupons shall be cancelled by the Treasurer and returned by him with such warrant to the Clerk.